Types of Illustration – Styles and Techniques

 It is an ancient technique which you can see in some of the world’s oldest surviving manuscripts.
 It was popular during the Middle Ages and became the illustration type of choice after the invention of the printing press.
 Carved block illustrations made it possible for mass-produced books to have beautiful illustrations all printed from the same master cutting.
 The Metropolitan Museum of Art explains that woodcut illustrations were also extremely popular in feudal Japan.

-Distinctive for this technique are the contrasting colors, if any; the contrast between dark and light areas in the illustration, as well the relatively big strokes.
-It is still prefered technique of many contemporary illustrators who love the rougher feel and the textured look of these illustrations.
+Distinctive for this technique are the contrasting colors if any; the contrast between dark and light areas in the illustration, as well the relatively big strokes.
+It is still a preferred technique of many contemporary illustrators who love the rougher feel and the textured look of these illustrations.